 - Follow up with an e-mail or handwritten note to thank the alum again for his/her time and insights.

-Email firstname.lastname@example.org.
-In the subject line write: OLC Student Registration.
-In the body of the email, include your full name, class standing (e.g., sophomore, graduate student), expected graduation year, home address, birth date and student ID number.
+Send an email to email@example.com.
+In the subject line write: UCAN Student Registration.
+In the body of the email, include your full name, class standing, expected graduation year, home address, birth date and student ID number.